-• Quick involvement
+• Quick Involvement

-An abuser will often pressure someone to make a commitment after a very short amount of time.
+An abuser will often pressure someone to commit a noticeably short amount of time.
 The abuser comes on quickly, claiming "love at first sight," and will tell the victim flattering things such as "You're the only person I could ever love."